PowerMops/powermops-site/src/routes/pmops/Classes-4.md

 its null-event code rather than code specific to the type of event.
-If your application assigns significance to these event types, you will have to install your own action word in the cell of fEvent corresponding to the event\'s type.
-You might also need to change fEvent\'s mask with the set: method to accommodate event types that are currently masked out.
+If your application assigns significance to these event types, you will have to install your own action word in the cell of fEvent corresponding to the event's type.
+You might also need to change fEvent's mask with the set: method to accommodate event types that are currently masked out.

 Class Event contains a set of named ivars that allocate a Toolbox event record.
-Event\'s sole object, fEvent, passes its base address to the Event Manager as the event record to use for all Mops events.
+Event's sole object, fEvent, passes its base address to the Event Manager as the event record to use for all Mops events.
 FEvent also contains 24 indexed cells, for the event types described above.
 Each of these cells contains the xt of a word that handles the specific